sugnet/RTutorial/docs/02-objects.md

 #> [1] "package:grDevices"
 ```

 When the R evaluator looks for an object and it cannot find the name in the global environment it will search the parent of the global environment.
 It will carry on the search along the search path until the first occurrence of the name.
 If the name is not found it will return the message `Error: object 'xx' not found`.
 The usage of the double colon `::` and the triple colon `:::` is to access the intended object when more than one object with the same name exist on the search path.
-These two operators use the *<span style="color:#FF9966">namespace</span>* facility of R packages.
-The namespace of a package allow the creator of a package to hide functions and data that are meant only for internal use; it provides a way through the operators `::` and `:::` to an object within a particular package.
+These two operators use the *<span style="color:#3399FF">namespace</span>* facility of R packages.
+The *<span style="color:#FF9966">namespace</span>* of a package allow the creator of a package to hide functions and data that are meant only for internal use; it provides a way through the operators `::` and `:::` to an object within a particular package.
 Thus a namespace prevent functions from breaking down when a user selects a name that clashes with one in the package.
 The double-colon operator `::` selects objects from a particular namespace.
 Only functions that are exported from the package can be retrieved in this way.
 The triple-colon operator `:::` acts like the double-colon operator but also allows access to hidden objects.
 Packages are often inter-dependent, and loading one may cause others to be automatically loaded.
 Such automatically loaded packages are not added to the search list.

 We note that the *<span style="color:#FF9966">function</span>* call `getAnywhere()`, which searches multiple packages can be used for finding hidden objects.
 When a function is called, R creates a new (temporary) environment which is enclosed in the current (calling) environment.
 Objects created in the new environment are not available in the parent environment and dies with it when the function terminates.
 Objects in the calling environment are available for use in the new environment created when a function is called.